-King and Queen in France latest: UK-French ties vital to tackle climate emergency, says Charles
+King and Queen in France: Charles calls for action to step up fight against climate change

-Charles spoke fluently in French during parts of the first-ever address by a British monarch from inside the chamber of the country’s parliament in Paris.

-The monarch made a “pledge to do whatever I can to strengthen the indispensable relationship between the UK and France”.
+King Charles has called for action to step up the fight against climate change.

-Concluding his address, he drew on the climate change causes that have long been close to his heart, as he urged the assembled politicians and dignitaries to “cherish and nurture our Entente Cordiale”, the landmark treaty of 1904 that helped thaw cross-Channel relations.
+In a historic speech to the French Senate, the first ever by a British monarch, he urged the assembled politicians and dignitaries to not just “cherish and nurture our Entente Cordiale”, the landmark treaty of 1904 that helped thaw cross-Channel relations, but build upon it with more action to protect the planet.

+It comes a day after the Prime Minister Rishi Sunak said he would spare the public the “unacceptable costs” of net zero as he scaled back a string of flagship environmental policies.

-The King continued: “Let us renew it for future generations so that, I would like to propose, it also becomes Entente pour la Durabilite - a partnership for sustainability - in order to tackle the global climate and biodiversity emergency more effectively.”
+Charles said of the Entente Cordiale on the Senate chamber floor: “Let us renew it for future generations so that, I would like to propose, it also becomes Entente pour la Durabilite - a partnership for sustainability - in order to tackle the global climate and biodiversity emergency more effectively.”

+He also made a “pledge to do whatever I can to strengthen the indispensable relationship between the UK and France”.

 Elizabeth II addressed the French Senate in 2004, but she did so from the Salle des Conferences, which adjoins the main chamber.